 Consortium and Collaboration

-The other colleges in the Five College Consortium also use Moodle for course websites and each school maintains its own installation of Moodle:
+The other colleges in the Five College Consortium also use Moodle for course websites and each school maintains its own installation of Moodle.
+You must log into their systems to see their courses.
+Use the links below:

 - Moodle at Amherst College